Add capabilities and knowledge sources to your declarative agent

 Enable image generator

-If you're using Teams Toolkit and Visual Studio Code to create your agent, to enable image generator in your agent, add the GraphicArt value to the capabilities property in your manifest reference, as shown in the following example.
+If you're using Teams Toolkit and Visual Studio Code to create your agent, to enable image generator in your agent, add the GraphicArt value to the capabilities property in your manifest file, as shown in the following example.

 Note